 |Air quality guideline (AQG)||10||These are the lowest levels at which total, cardiopulmonary and lung cancer mortality have been shown to increase with more than 95% confidence in response to long-term exposure to PM2.5.|

 Adjusted table showing air quality guidelines and interim targets for particulate matter emissions set by WHO.
 Unit: annual mean concentrations.
-The guidelines should not be seen as thresholds as neither standards nor guidelines will meet levels of exposure that has no adverse effects on human health.
+The guidelines should not be seen as thresholds as neither standards nor guidelines will meet levels of exposure that have no adverse effects on human health.
 Source: World Health Organization (Ed.).
 (2006a, p.
 11).

 SO, WHAT CAN BE DONE?

-As neither the interim targets nor the air quality guidelines (AQGs) from WHO should be used as thresholds, government should consult stipulated document such as The European Associate Agreement (AA) with Georgia.
+As neither the interim targets nor the air quality guidelines (AQGs) from WHO should be used as thresholds, the government should consult stipulated documents such as The European Associate Agreement (AA) with Georgia.
 The AA refers to Directive 2008/50/EC, which aims to improve ambient air quality in Europe.
-This directive settles the requirements for assessment of concentrations regarding ambient air quality.
+This directive settles the requirements for the assessment of concentrations regarding ambient air quality.
 The limit value is set to 24 µg/m3 of PM2.5 annual average.
-Within these limits, the directive has outlined an upper and lower assessment threshold of 70 % of limit value and 50 % of limit value, respectively.
+Within these limits, the directive has outlined an upper and lower assessment threshold of 70 % of the limit value and 50 % of limit value, respectively.
 Would Georgia be even close to reaching any of these values?
 With an exposure level of 15 µg/m3 of PM2.5 in 2015 (as recorded in the EPI-dataset), Georgia somehow places itself in the middle.
 The good news is, of course, that Georgia is fulfilling the objectives spelled out by the directive and has done so for many years (below 24 µg/m3 of PM2.5).
 Although Georgia has not yet gone below 10 µg/m3 of PM2.5, it did already reach the directive’s lower assessment threshold in 2009.